reshmabidikar/slate/source/includes/_payment-method.md

 The `Payment Method` resource represents the payment methods associated with a customer `Account`.
 There are two parts to the state associated with this resource, a first generic set of attributes kept by Kill Bill core subsystem, and another set of attributes kept at the (payment) plugin level.

-* The core Kill Bill attributes shown below mostly track the associated payment plugin that is used to interract with the payment gateway.
+* The core Kill Bill attributes shown below mostly track the associated payment plugin that is used to interact with the payment gateway.
 * The plugin attributes are typically the details about such customer payment method: In the case of a credit card for instance, the plugin would keep track of things like `name`, `address`, `last4`, and `token`.
 Not only are such attributes dependent on the payment method, but they are also dependent on the third party payment gateway, and on the tokenization model, which is why they are kept by the plugin (internal tables), and not by the Kill Bill core payment subsystem.